-From 1999 - 2008, CPSC staff is aware of 83 reports of circulation entrapments including 11 fatalities, 69 injuries, and 3 no injury incidents related to pools, spas, and whirlpool tubs.
-Forty-eight percent of the reported incidents were associated with pools while spas and whirlpool tubs accounted for 36 and 16 percent of the reports, respectively.
-Of the 73 reports that mention location, 36 percent of the incidents occurred at a public location while 64 percent were at a residence.
-For the 80 reports of death or injury, 74 percent of the victims were under the age of fifteen with victims aged five to nine years being the largest victim age category (38 percent).
-The hazard scenario could be classified for 60 incidents with a reported fatality or injury.
-In most of these incidents, the victim was trapped by suction (43 percent).
-This was followed by issues involving broken, missing, removed or disengaged outlet covers (37 percent).
-The remaining incidents were categorized as "caught on outlet cover" (20 percent).
+From 1999 - 20093, CPSC staff is aware of 94 reports of circulation entrapments including 12 fatalities, 79 injuries, and 3 no injury incidents related to pools, spas, and whirlpool tubs.
+Fifty percent of the reported incidents were associated with pools while spas and whirlpool tubs accounted for 33 and 17 percent of the reports, respectively.
+Of the 84 reports that mention location, 42 percent of the incidents occurred at a public location while 58 percent were at a residence.
+For the 91 reports of death or injury, 75 percent of the victims were under the age of fifteen with victims aged five to nine years being the largest victim age category (38 percent).

-&lt;sup>1 This analysis was prepared by the CPSC staff, has not been reviewed or approved by, and may not necessarily reflect the views of, the Commission.
+1 This analysis was prepared by the CPSC staff, has not been reviewed or approved by, and may not necessarily reflect the views of, the Commission.

-&lt;sup>2 The term spa is used to refer to spas and hot tubs.
+2 The term spa is used to refer to spas and hot tubs.